cocoanlab/tops/README.md

 ---
 ## Prerequisite

-1. To download all the data that are over 100Mb, [git-lfs](https://git-lfs.github.com/) must be installed.
-Use "git lfs install" and "git lfs pull" on the cloned repository to get the data.
+1. Please download the compressed zip file ('data.zip') that contains all the associated data ([link](https://google.com)), and un-zip the file into the 'tops' folder (path: /tops/data).

 2. For running 'example_participant_script.m', [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki) must be installed.